Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ## How much is too much?

-In most of the cases clickhouse don't have any hard limits in most of scenarios.
-So theoretically there are almost no limits.
-But at the same time there are some practical barriers which make using clickhouse after reaching some number problematic.
+In most of the cases clickhouse don't have any hard limits.
+But obsiously there there are some practical limitation / barriers for different things - often they are caused by some system / network / filesystem limitation.

+So after reaching some limits you can get different kind of problems, usually it never a failures / errors, but different kinds of degradations (slower queries / high cpu/memory usage, extra load on the network / zookeeper etc).

+While those numbers can vary a lot depending on your hardware & settings there is some safe 'Goldilocks' zone where ClickHouse work the best with default settings & usual hardware.

 ### Number of tables (system-wide, across all databases)